SusheelThapa/House-Modeling-CG/build.md

    cmake -G "Unix Makefiles" build .
    ```

-   _Note: When you first time execute this command, it make take some time_
+   _Note: When you first execute this command, it might take some time_

 2. Compile the project using `make`